Charting the new physics through one-loop effects in the muon magnetic dipole moment: Technical details on the properties of function

 and

 Here, we will not investigate the $f(k^2,m_0^2,m_1^2)$ from above differential equations.
-Instead, we study the properties from the explicit expressions integrated out in Eq. \eqref{eqn:rep:f}.
+Instead, we study its properties based on the explicit expressions integrated out in Eq. \eqref{eqn:rep:f}.

-As we have shown in Sec. \ref{sec:model:contri:ScalarRep} and Sec. \ref{sec:model:contri:VectorRep}, all the loop functions can be expressed as $f$ function in the special function representation.
+As shown in Sec. \ref{sec:model:contri:ScalarRep} and Sec. \ref{sec:model:contri:VectorRep}, all the loop functions can be expressed in terms of the $f$ function in the special function representation.
 Hence, it is of great importance to study the analytic and asymptotic behaviours of the function $f$, which is the task of this section. \begin{enumerate}[leftmargin=10pt,label=\textcircled{\arabic*}]

-\item\textbf{Analytic properties}\\ In general, we can treat $f$ as a complex function with three complex variables.
-In the three dimensional complex space, there is a branch cut for $k^2=(m_0+m_1)^2$.
-This is consistent with the facts that the imaginary (absorptive) parts of $I_{LL(LR)}^{f(S)}$ and $L_{LL(LR)}^{f(V)}$ can appear in the case of $m_{\mu}>m_f+m_{S(V)}$, namely, the loop particles is on-shell.
+\item\textbf{Analytic properties}\\ In general, the function $f$ can be treated as a complex function with three complex variables.
+In the three-dimensional complex space, there is a branch cut for $k^2=(m_0+m_1)^2$.
+This is consistent with the fact that the imaginary (absorptive) parts of $I_{LL(LR)}^{f(S)}$ and $L_{LL(LR)}^{f(V)}$ can appear in the case of $m_{\mu}>m_f+m_{S(V)}$, namely, the loop particles are on-shell.

-Furthermore, $m_0=0$ and $m_1=0$ are the singular points, because we have the following identity:
+Furthermore, $m_0=0$ and $m_1=0$ are the singular points, as evidenced by the following identity: